The other day, I took my mom to see her cardiologist for a regular checkup.

 I said, “Yeah, like all fad diets, they come full circle every few years.”

 He continued and said, “I’m getting a ton of patients whose cholesterol levels have dramatically shot up ever since they started these high fat, ketogenic diets.
 I tell them to get off these diets or else I’m going to have to put them on a statin drug and I don’t want to do that.”

-But, there is a higher percentage that their cholesterol levels really go up – especially the longer they follow these days.
+But, there is a higher percentage than their cholesterol levels really go up – especially the longer they follow these days.

 And, there are a variety of reasons for this.

-You can follow a lower carb diet, have some healthy fats, lots of fiber, vegetables, and some protein.
+You can follow a lower-carb diet, and have some healthy fats, lots of fiber, vegetables, and some protein.